vineeshLee/JetpackCompose-Navigation3-/README.md

-# Project Name: Compose Navigation 3 With Bottom Navigation
+# Navigation 3 With Bottom Navigation

 This project demonstrates the use of the **Navigation 3 library** for implementing navigation within an Android application, specifically showcasing a **Bottom Navigation** pattern.
 It leverages Kotlinx Serialization for type-safe argument passing between destinations.